-- 1. Network-Reset Button (1): Located under the Ethernet port, users will need to use a small pin or paper clip to contact this button.
-Holding the Network-Reset button for 15 seconds during normal operation will restore the default IP address and reset the user accounts.
-Holding the network-reset button during power-up will reset all of the unit's settings back to factory-default values. - 2.
-Hard-Reboot Button (): Pressing the Hard-Reboot button reboots the monitoring device.
+- 1. Network-Reset Button (O): Located under the Ethernet port, users will need to use a small pin or paper clip to contact this button.
+Holding the Network-Reset button for 5 seconds during normal operation will restore the default IP address and reset the user accounts. - 2.
+Hard-Reboot Button (()): Pressing the Hard-Reboot button reboots the monitoring device.
 This acts as a power-cycle for the device, and does not change or remove any user information.
-Note this will NOT affect power to the connected devices.
+Note: This will NOT affect power to the connected devices.

-5.2 Service and Maintance
+7.2 Service and Maintance